zak-putman/FedBankAssignment/README.md

 ### Installing

 Once repository is pulled there is a folder labeled "Project Build".
-In this file is a sort cut labeled "ClickMe" double click and watch the magic happen.
+In this file is an .exe labeled "TextReader" double click and watch the magic happen.

 ## Contributing